Keadm is used to install the cloud and edge components of KubeEdge. It is not responsible for installing K8s and runtime.

 2. You can start with one of Keadm’s built-in configuration profiles and then further customize the configuration

-you can make your custom values file here, and add flags like --profile version=v1.9.0 --set key=value
+you can make your custom values file here, and add flags like --profile version=v1.9.0 --set key=value to use this profile.

 Example: